MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_isinertial.md

 Gets a value that indicates whether a manipulation is still being processed during inertia (no input points are active).

+For more details on this API, please see the the UWP WinRT [IsInertial](/uwp/api/windows.ui.input.gesturerecognizer.isinertial) topic.

 ## -property-value

 True, if the manipulation is still being processed during inertia.
 Otherwise, false.
 The default value is false.